helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

 ### Preparation ###

 The study involved multiple variables and scenarios.
-New York’s transport system includes buses and trains and client had an old subway validator we could test as a benchmark.
+New York’s transport system includes buses and trains and the client had an old subway validator we could test as a benchmark.
 The new machines were going to work with 3 types of tickets – 2 paper versions and 1 within a mobile phone app.
 Lastly, the client had produced 4 different images to be used within machine display.

 ![Ticket readers, tickets and display variations](../img/test-variables.png)